 Acting on buyer intent signals with eesel AI

-Instead of just tracking clicks, eesel AI lets you:
+Instead of just tracking clicks, eesel AI allows you to:

 -

 Talk to visitors immediately.
-When someone lands on your pricing page, don’t just send an alert to a sales rep. Have an AI chatbot greet them on the spot, answer their questions, and capture their details while they’re most engaged.
+When someone lands on your pricing page, you can have an AI chatbot greet them on the spot, answering their questions while they're most engaged.

 -

-Give better answers.
-If a visitor has a tricky question, the AI can find the answer by looking at how you’ve solved similar problems in your old Zendesk or Intercom tickets.
-This means they get a much more useful response than a link to a generic FAQ page.
+Provide context-rich answers.
+If a visitor has a detailed question, the AI can find the answer by looking at how you've solved similar problems in your old Zendesk tickets.
+This provides a helpful response that complements the company data found in HubSpot.

 -